 About Vue Vixens Workshops

-These workshops are designed to help people get better acquainted with both Vue.js for both web and mobile development.
-Below is an interview with Jen and Evan You, creator of Vue, and Igor Randjelovic, creator of NativeScript-Vue, giving the background and history of the projects.
+These self-driven workshops are designed to help people get better acquainted with Vue.js for both web and mobile development.
+Our teaching methodology is explained in this article.

 What's the difference between a Chapter, a 'Mini', and a 'Nano'?

-These chapters are presented as two distinct types.
-The first five chapters comprise the full-day web workshop.
-Other activities are listed as 'mini-workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or 1-3 hour long meetups.
+This content is presented as various types, divided by length.
+The first five chapters comprise the full-day workshop.
+Other chapters are listed as 'mini-workshops' or 'half-day workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or meetups.
 Nanos are ten to thirty-minute warm-up icebreaker coding exercises used by our Chapters.

 Why are the chapters broken up into parts?